Health Information and Tools > Making a Plan to Cut Back on Alcohol Use

 • Get support.

-Changing habits is usually easier when you get support from friends and family.
-Tell them what you're trying to do, and ask them to help.
+Changing habits is usually easier when you get support from others.
+You may want to tell friends or family what you're trying to do, and ask them to help.

 • Consider getting professional help.